jwathen/plum/readme.md

 - sort customers in queue
 - marketing content on home page
 - better desktop versions of queue views
-- desktop pointer icon and hover on queue lists
 - track which customer log entries have been read
 - alert business queue view with customer notifications
 - auto focus on dialog open
 - business settings for name/image, text message content, "cancel" button visbility, website url
-- notes for each party
 - switch to plivo
 - mobile icon
 - fav icon
-- add notes to parties

 ## support
 - flash messages